 Spending weekends with my Uncle Walter at Second Baptist Church, I watched and admired him cooking for large groups.
 Uncle Walter introduced me to comedy, and I miss his smile and laughter.

-My barber, Lawrence Wilson Jr., has been cutting my hair since I was 8.
+My barber, Lawrence Wilson Jr., has been cutting my hair since I was 8 years old.
 I followed him to every barbershop he located, and he cut my hair for free when needed.
 Lawrence provided countless clippers and trimmers, educating me on cutting my hair.
 Over the years, I’ve had numerous men mentor me.

 George Wythe High School